grgbr/cute/sphinx/user.rst

 To **define a test**, one is expected to:

 * give the test a name,
-* provide a function / block of instructions that defines the testing logic,
+* provide a function / block of instructions that defines the testing logic using `test assertions`_,
 * optionally specify test |fixture| function(s) and / or |timer|.

 At running time, the test function is executed with the following